TrellixVulnTeam/Capstone_BLYJ/docs/ProgressReport1.md

 - Baumer - Framing
 - Autonomous Small Cars

-Other project ideas we’re considering:
+Other project ideas weâ€™re considering:
 - Grocr: An app that compares aggregate lists for competing stores by importing said list via a CNN.(flutter, firebase)
 - Motion capture - Leg tendon tracking???

-Evan’s Requests:
+Evanâ€™s Requests:
 - No systems projects
 - No android